leitingzhang/leitingzhang.github.io/_pages/research.md

 To investigate the battery performance degradation, researchers typically need to stop the cell, extract and prepare electrodes and/or electrolytes for *ex situ* analysis.
 However, such conditions typically distort the actual working environment of the sample under study.
 In contrast, *operando* techniques allow for continuous analysis without interrupting the cell, providing a more authentic understanding of transient changes occurring inside functioning batteries in real-time.

-I possess extensive experience in developing *operando* techniques, including online electrochemical mass spectrometry (OEMS, for gas evolution), electrochemical quartz-crystal microbalance with dissipation monitoring (EQCM-D, for solid deposition), online acoustic emission testing (AE, for mechanical degradation), and *operando* pH monitoring (for acid-base reaction) [1-3].
+We possess extensive experience in developing *operando* techniques, including online electrochemical mass spectrometry (OEMS, for gas evolution), electrochemical quartz-crystal microbalance with dissipation monitoring (EQCM-D, for solid deposition), online acoustic emission testing (AE, for mechanical degradation), and *operando* pH monitoring (for acid-base reaction) [1-3].

 <figure>
   <a href="/images/respic/Operando.png">